 If you want to know what Leroy sounds like, he’ll do his best to tell you.
 He’ll grin about ruining Temptations records by playing them over and over, studying Percy Sledge, teaching himself Jimi Hendrix guitar licks, worshipping Otis Redding.
 “When I was in high school,” he’ll say, just casually enough, “I had a couple girlfriends.
 And one of them introduced me to R&B.” But then he’ll shake his head, and he’ll say, “It’s all of that, but it’s different.
 Can I play you something?”

-And if you want to know what Spencer Lee is doing now, right now, you better brace yourself.
-Signed to The Brain as an artist and a songwriter, Spencer is getting ready to put out hot-blooded rock’n'roll like you’ve never heard before.
+Signed to Scooter Braun’s SB Projects and The Brain, Leroy is getting ready to put out hot-blooded rock’n'roll like you’ve never heard before.
 He’s the rough-edged Stevie Wonder; the dark horse James Dean; the younger, leaner, sexier Johnny Cash.
 He’s all American cool: born and raised in the nation’s dusty heart, working at the two supermarkets in his town of 8,000, landing in high school suspension every day.
-His guitar is as dirty and raw as his boots are muddy from a day out on the farm.
-Spencer Lee is funk, he’s rock, he’s soul—and he’s the catchiest, grittiest, most visceral voice in pop.
+Leroy is funk, he’s rock, he’s soul—and he’s the catchiest, grittiest, most visceral voice in pop.